When it comes to customer feedback, responding to negative reviews isn’t always fun. But it’s rarely an option either.

 How a company handles negative reviews reveals their character.

-Of course, some negative reviews are fake or violate Google's reviews policy, and in those instances, it's important to know how to remove bad reviews from Google.
+Of course, some negative reviews are fake or violate Google's reviews policy, and in those instances, it's important to know how to report a Google review.

 Often negative reviews are legitimate and it's important to respond to them.